About

 If we're a fit

-If we're a fit, you can expect attuned listening, development of clear therapy goals, honest feedback, and weekly experiments that help translate insight into measurable change.
+If we're a fit, you can expect attuned listening, development of clear therapy goals, honest feedback, and weekly experiments that help translate insight into change that actually holds.

 We start with a free 20-minute pre-consultation to clarify what's happening, what you want, and whether my approach matches what you're looking for.
 There's no pressure—it's just a conversation.